rybeusz/interview-exercises/PS-get-deep-property/README.md

   - If given the object: {person: {name: {first: 'FirstName', middleInitial: 'I', lastName: 'LastName''}}}
   - And given the path: 'person.name.lastName'
   - The output would be: 'LastName'
+  * Note this is just a simple example.
+Your function should work with any object that includes any value.
 - After you complete the exercise, provide any notes on your code below such as how to run your example

 ## Candidate Notes: